UMAprotocol/UMIPs/UMIPs/umip-157.md

 # Constructing RelayerRefundRoot

-In the previous section, groups of relays were found for each `destinationChainId` and `l1Token`.
-Then, the rebalance parameters were determined for each group.
-All `FillRelay` events found for a particular `destinationChainId` and `l1Token` that were found in the previous section that also have `isSlowRelay` set to false will be referred to as "fast relays" in this section.
-For each `destinationChainId` and `l1Token` grouping in the previous section, a net send amount was found.
-This value will be used in this section as well.
+Let's assume that we've [identified groups of valid relays](#finding-valid-relays) for each `destinationChainId` and `l1Token` combination.
+All `FillRelay` events found for a particular `destinationChainId` and
+`l1Token` that have `isSlowRelay` set to `false` will be referred to as "fast relays" in this section.

-For each group from the previous section defined by a `destinationChainId` and `l1Token` that either a) has fast relays or b) has a negative net send amount, a RelayerRefundRoot must be constructed.
-The data structure is shown [here](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/SpokePoolInterface.sol#L9-L23).
+For each combination of `destinationChainId` and `l1Token` that either a) has fast relays or b) has a negative net send amount arising from [exceeding running balance bounds](#handling-running-balance-bounds), a RelayerRefundRoot must be constructed.
+The data structure is shown
+[here](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/SpokePoolInterface.sol#L9-L23).
 One or more (in the case of leafs with more than [`MAX_RELAYER_REPAYMENT_LEAF_SIZE`](#global-constants) refunds) `RelayerRefundLeaf` will be constructed for each of these applicable groups.
 The following defines how to construct each of these leaves given the